-Mountain Home Ridge is a lightly trafficked loop trail located near Leavenworth, WA that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, trail running, and mountain biking and is accessible from March until October.
+Mountain Home Ridge is a 3.8 mile lightly trafficked out and back trail located near Leavenworth, Washington that features beautiful wild flowers and is rated as moderate.
+The trail offers a number of activity options and is accessible from March until October.

 The Mountain Home Ridge area consists of a half dozen trails on a 170-acre property near Leavenworth, WA and open to the public.
 The trail system offers mountain views and is rated as moderate.
 Trail Information: Distance is one way from the lodge Distance Elev.
 Gain Boundary Butte: 5.4m 1168 Canyon Crest 4.1m 350 Lodge View .3m 200 Over Look Loop 1.0m 210 Rat Creek Trail 5.2m 410 Ridge Ride Trail 1.7m 265 Wapiti Way 2.0m 525 Distance is one way

 After reading about this land conservation project I decided to check it out.
 Nice trail system overall and fairly moderate as you hike along a ridge.
 I went on a Tuesday and there was zero traffic, but I don't know how crowded it gets on the weekends.
 I hiked all the trails at once starting with a big loop to the left and the Peshastin Lookout followed by Boundary Butte to the right.
 Yellow balsamroot was everywhere, but especially on the far north section of the Wapiti Way trail where you will walk through a whole field of it on the ridge top.
 Less crowded alternative to Icicle Ridge.